chrthomsen/pygrametl/docs/quickstart/beginner.rst

     # just an open file handler. pygrametl uses Python's DictReader for CSV
     # files and assumes the header of the CSV file contains the name of each
     # column.
 When using CSVSource it is very important to convert the values
-    # to the correct type before inserting them into a table through pygrametl
+    # to the correct type before inserting them into a table through pygrametl.
+    # As region.csv is encoded as UTF-8 and contains the non-ASCII characters æ
+    # and ø, the encoding open() will use is explicitly set to UTF-8.
+Of course,
+    # if a file uses a different encoding than UTF-8 it should be used instead
-    region_file_handle = open('region.csv', 'r', 16384)
+    region_file_handle = open('region.csv', 'r', 16384, "utf-8")
     region_source = CSVSource(f=region_file_handle, delimiter=',')

 An object must then be created for each dimension and fact table in the data